Agentic Workflows

 After reading this guide, you will know:

-- How to implement RAG with PostgreSQL and pgvector
+- How to implement RAG as part of a workflow

 end